ShadowDraco/The-Free-QR-Frontend/README.md

 #### Create (New QR)

-Uses request body, `{ url, code, protected? }` to create a new QR, store it, and send it back to the user.
+Uses request body, `{ url, code, protected?, password }` to create a new QR, store it, and send it back to the user.

+Does not allow NSFW urls to be created

 ```http
   GET /qr/create